 Each travel insurance provider is different.
 Just because you haven’t been able to obtain the policy online, it doesn’t necessarily mean you won’t be able to get travel insurance.

 Even if your condition(s) is under control with medication, you still need to declare it.

 The insurer may ask you about your medications and whether they have changed recently.

 There are a few specialist providers, such as Free Spirit, that can provide cover for people with terminal or life limiting conditions.
 Cover is normally only available by contacting the travel insurance company by telephone as each enquiry is individually assessed.
 In some cases, you may be asked to obtain a letter from your doctor.

-Insurers will usually not provide cover until you have had the results of your tests.
+Except for a rare group of specialist providers including Free Spirit, Insurers will usually not provide cover until you have had the results of your tests.
 My advice is to contact the insurer as soon as these come in.